jfspps/howtos/Java/LambdaFunctionsAndFunctionalInterfaces.md

 });
 ```

+The ```foreach()``` methods accepts a Consumer functional interface.

+## The Java.Util.Function package

-What follows is an overview of functional interfaces already available in ```java.util.function``` package. which can demonstrate the use of lambdas.
-Note that Lambdas are never a requirement when writing Java.
+In most cases, it usually is not necessary to write your own Functional Interfaces.
+What follows is an overview of some of the functional interfaces already available in ```java.util.function``` package and how the abstract method is defined (implemented) through a lambda function.

 + Consumer and BiConsumer
 + Predicate